goadesign/goa.design/content/implement/implementing.md

 }
 ```

-This function simply wraps the service interface with endpoint methods than can
+This function simply wraps the service interface with endpoint methods that can
 then be provided to the generated transport layer to expose the endpoints to the
 given transport.